 7) Etiquette trained- The pups have been exposed to proper manners in public for dining under the table, sidewalk relieving, shopping in all kinds of shops and grocery stores.

 This first 6 months of a puppy’s life just living, loving, learning, and basic training must be taken very seriously so that each dog is prepared to be transferred to their Mobility Handler straight from the Puppy Raiser.
-Once the ADA Mobility Team is intact, a Service Dog or Task Trainer will step in, allowing for each Mobility Team to train together for the needs of the individual Mobility Handler.
-Should the Puppy Raiser not key in to all four levels of training – manners, socialization, basic obedience commands, and etiquette, all to culminate in the Canine Good Citizenship – the dog will not be ready for the transition to their Mobility Team.
+Once the Mobility Team is intact, a Service Dog or Task Trainer will step in, allowing for each Mobility Team to train together for the needs of the individual Mobility Handler.
+Should the Puppy Raiser not key in to all four levels of training – manners, socialization, basic obedience commands, and etiquette, all to culminate in the Canine Good Citizenship Testing that will be done with their handler– the dog will not be ready for the transition to their Mobility Team.

-When it is time for a puppy to be called in for final training and placement with ADA Disabled Handlers, it is the Puppy Raiser’s responsibility to return the MSDiT back to Pasadena, California.
+When it is time for a puppy to be called in for final training and placement with Disabled Handlers, it is the Puppy Raiser’s responsibility to return the Service Dog in Training back to Pasadena, California.
 Though we understand that you will have become attached to your wonderful Service Dog in Training, we know that you will be eager to pass your puppy on to its Handler with a great deal of heart, knowing that you will have given your puppy a solid foundation toward allowing a disabled person to move about the world with new freedom and companionship.

-Once the puppy moves to the Handler and Service Dog Trainer Team, they will completing Obedience and Etiquette classes, with the goal of having the Mobility Team successfully complete the Public Access Test by the time the dog is 9 months old.
+Once the puppy moves to the Handler and Service Dog Trainer Team, they will completing Obedience and Etiquette classes, with the goal of having the Mobility Team capable of successfully completing the Public Access Test by the time the dog is 11 months old.
 Thus, the preparation work must be done by the Puppy Raiser, while the puppy is in their care.
-Assistance Dogs International has established standards for service dog behavior in the Public Access Test including, but not limited to
+Standards established for service dog behavior in the Public Access Test including, but not limited to

 Controlled loading into and unloading out of a vehicle